Iowa Arts Council Traditional Arts Apprenticeship

 Becky Groff

 With permission from the Iowa Arts Council, Becky is participating fully alongside the mentor and apprentice, though grant funds are not used for her participation.
-Her involvement has enriched the collaborative learning experience for all three artists.
+Her involvement has greatly enriched the collaborative learning experience for all three artists.

-Working and What We Are Exploring
+What We Are Learning and Exploring Through Rug Hooking

 This apprenticeship does not follow a rigid curriculum.
 Instead, it is shaped by shared curiosity, conversation, and the natural unfolding of ideas through making.

-We meet regularly, both in person and by Zoom, to share works in progress, talk through design decisions and challenges, offer critique and encouragement, and plan upcoming projects together.
+The grant requires 100 hours of contact, and we manage this with 3-day home stays alternating between my Council Bluffs home and the home of Sharon Townsend (Suzanne's mother, an extremely accomplished rug hooker) in Altoona.
+We also meet by Zoom and regularly text and email to share works in progress, talk through design decisions and challenges, offer critique and encouragement, and plan upcoming projects together.
 Our first in-person session took place in September, when we drew and hooked our initial wildlife pieces.
-Since then, the work has continued to evolve through hands-on sessions and ongoing virtual conversations.
+Since then, we have each designed our own style of abstract.

-Our areas of exploration shift and expand over time, but current and planned themes include wildlife and nature studies, abstract design work, portrait studies, rugs inspired by poetry and verse, and moths and butterflies, sometimes explored through stained-glass–like effects.
-We are also engaging with the concept of kintsugi, using visual metaphor to explore repair, resilience, and the beauty found in imperfection.
+Our work has continued to evolve through our face-to-face sessions and ongoing virtual conversations.
+Current themes include wildlife and nature studies, abstract design work, portrait studies, rugs inspired by poetry and verse, and (rather randomly) moths and butterflies, sometimes explored through stained-glass–like effects.
+We may also engage with the concept of kintsugi, using visual metaphor to explore repair, resilience, and the beauty found in imperfection.

-Each artist approaches these themes in their own way, resulting in work that is distinct, personal, and deeply informed by shared dialogue.
+Each artist approaches these themes in her own way, resulting in work that is distinct, personal, and deeply informed by shared dialogue.
 This collaborative process has become one of the most valuable aspects of the apprenticeship.